Kong/docs.konghq.com/src/gateway/how-to/kong-gateway.md

 curl $KONG_PROXY/mock/requests
 ```

-You should see a JSON response from the mock service with various information.
+If everything is working correctly, you will see a JSON response from the mock service with various
+information about the request made, including headers, timestamps, and IP addresses.

 ### What's next?